pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ### Other examples

-Wildcard subscribe to channels
+#### Wildcard subscribe to channels

-- Requires Stream Controller (Enable Wildcard Subscribe).
+Requires Stream Controller add-on (enable wildcard subscribe).
+One-level wildcard only (a.*).
-- Only one level wildcard supported (a.*).

 ```
 `1[self.client subscribeToChannels: @[@"my_channel.*"] withPresence:YES];
 `
 ```

-Subscribing to a Presence channel
+#### Subscribing to a Presence channel

-- Requires Presence add-on.
+Requires Presence add-on.
+Subscribe to channel’s presence by appending -pnpres.
-- Presence channel name: <channel>-pnpres

 ```
 1/**